Foreign Portfolio Investment (FPI) – Definition, Types, Example & Benefits

 According to the present FPI policy, investment of up to 10% shareholding by a single foreign investor in an Indian firm is FPI.

 Foreign portfolio investments are more suited to the average retail investor.
 FPI provides diversification and higher returns.
-However, it is important to do your research and understand the risks involved before investing in foreign markets.
+However, it is important to research and understand the risks involved before investing in foreign markets.

 All You Need to Know About Starting Your Share Market Journey